Listen to this article now

 Future bio-infused garments will become the second layer of skin, almost like a protective mesh that reacts through form and space, as dictated by the changing environmental conditions and even the social surroundings, as was the case of the ‘Cognitive Dress’ by Marchesa and IBM, which lights up according to the feedback the wearer receives via social media.

 In a combination of biotechnology, artificial intelligence, and nanotechnology, the next generation of luxury and fashion garments will act as body extensions of exceptional functional values such as self-healing, biological synthesis, IoT, wearables, and augmented reality embedded.

 A future of fashion garments that see ‘fashion-skins’ shielding the wearers from pollution and damaging radiations.

 A future of fashion that lets ‘chameleon couture’ change appearance under the owner’s thoughts, allowing us to stand out or blend in, as needed.

 A futuristic fashion industry where fitness apparel and intelligent shoes know how to protect us against physical injury and even physical violence.

-The merger of biotechnology, biomimicry, artificial intelligence and nanotechnology is reaching the point of reshaping our understanding of the reality and the boundaries of normality.
+The merger of biotechnology, biomimicry, artificial intelligence, and nanotechnology is reaching the point of reshaping our understanding of reality and the boundaries of normality.